 Hyperbaric Medical Services (HMS), based in San Francisco, California, is a corporation providing patient care and consulting services in the field of hyperbaric oxygen therapy.
 HMS is closely affiliated with Hyperbaric Consultants Medical Group, a team of predominantly sub-specialty trained, certified and boarded hyperbaric physicians.
 With over 30 years of cumulative experience in the field of hyperbaric medicine, HMS brings a solid platform of clinical, administrative and marketing expertise to assist in building a successful hyperbaric program.

-Hyperbaric Medical Services (HMS) is committed to the delivery of the highest quality, comprehensive patient care in the field of hyperbaric medicine.
+Hyperbaric Medical Services (HMS) is committed to the delivery of the highest quality, comprehensive patient care in the fields of undersea and hyperbaric medicine and wound care.
 We provide state of the art clinical services with full time physician supervision to the Bay area patient population in need.
 In addition we also strive to provide these services through strategic partnerships, the provision of consultative services and delivering educational opportunities.
 In doing so we hope to improve access to optimal hyperbaric medical care for all at risk populations.

 Dr. Jamie Marie Bigelow, MD, FCCP